yusufozturk/panther/docs/gitbook/historical-search/example-queries.md

 ## Rank UserAgent strings over all Nginx and ALB logs

 This query will characterize activity by UserAgent over ALB and Nginx logs.
-This can be useful in an investigation if an actor has a known set of characteristic UserAgents.
+This can be useful in an investigation, if an actor has a known set of characteristic UserAgents.

 ```sql